Corus Entertainment (TSE:CJR.B) Trading Down 31.6% – Should You Sell?

 Analyst Ratings Changes

-Separately, Royal Bank Of Canada reduced their target price on shares of Corus Entertainment from C$0.20 to C$0.15 and set a “sector perform” rating for the company in a report on Wednesday, October 29th.
-One research analyst has rated the stock with a Hold rating, Based on data from MarketBeat, the stock currently has a consensus rating of “Hold” and an average target price of C$0.15.
+Separately, Royal Bank Of Canada dropped their price objective on Corus Entertainment from C$0.20 to C$0.15 and set a “sector perform” rating on the stock in a research note on Wednesday, October 29th.
+One research analyst has rated the stock with a Hold rating, According to data from MarketBeat.com, the company currently has a consensus rating of “Hold” and an average target price of C$0.15.

 Corus Entertainment Stock Down 31.6%